 Colorado Military Retired Pay Income Taxes: Retired Service members may claim one of two subtractions for all or part of their military retired pay (must have been included in federal taxable income).
 The amount of the subtraction depends on the retired Service member’s age at the end of the tax year.

-Retired Service members Under age 55: May claim a military retired pay subtraction up to the following amounts.
+Retired Service Members Under Age 55: May claim a military retired pay subtraction up to $15,000

 Age / Subtraction Limit: